lazysegtree/superfile/Notes.md

 - [ ] panel.element[panel.cursor].location replace with pLocation

+- [ ] Use go lint and other tools and find more improvements.

 ## Testing
 - [ ] Use testify library

 ## Performance Optimizations
+- [ ] Do profiling on the app before perf improvements
 - [ ] model_render.filePreviewPanelRender being called 2-3 times per file
 - [ ] File copying via os syscalls not via clipboard
 - [ ] Needless clipboard usage in case of multi file copy